adamkaspar/HhGlobal.TotalCostCalculator/README.md

 ### HhGlobal.TotalCostCalculator.Tests

-Tests project contains unit and integration tests, that covers basic test scenarios. xUnit is used as default test framework.
+Tests project contains unit and integration tests, that covers basic test scenarios. xUnit is used as default test framework, Moq is used as mocking library and FluentAssertions is used as assertion framework.

 ## Installation

-TotalCostCalculator runs on .NET 8, so .NET 8 runtime is necessary to [install](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
+TotalCostCalculator runs on .NET 8, so .NET 8 SDK is necessary to [install](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

+To run the aplication, do the following steps:

+1. open .NET CLI and go to the HhGlobal.TotalCostCalculator.API folder
+2. type **dotnet run**
+3. project should be built and run after some time
+4. by default, project should run on http://localhost:5121
+5. Swagger UI is supported in development mode (ASPNETCORE_ENVIRONMENT env. variable is set to Development) as well on http://localhost:5121/swagger

+Launch settings and default ports is possible to change in HhGlobal.TotalCostCalculator.API\Properties\launchSettings.json file
 ## Usage

 There is one endpoint reacheable on path: /api/v1/TotalCostCalculator/CalculateTotalCost.
 This endpoint is possible to call with POST verb.
 Endpoint accept message in json format structure: